chinjouli/mysite/content/publication/epi-research/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'A comparsion of face transformation methods: face-swapping and cartoonization'
+  caption: 'A comparsion of different face-swapping models' performance.'
   focal_point: ""
   preview_only: false